 Everyone loves a good love song, but how about a self-love song?
 Despite appearing innocent on first listen, there are quite a few songs about masturbation, including ones you've routinely heard on the radio.
 With a bit of innuendo and wink-nudge lyrics, these songs disguise their risque leanings to make them radio friendly, and they're all the better for it.
 You might love them, but these songs don't mean what you think they do.

-Fingers By P!nk
+'Fingers' By P!nk

 P!nk has always been the bad girl of pop music, with her sassy attitude and punk-inspired looks.
 Even her music has a rebellious twist to it, and nowhere is that more evident than in "Fingers."
-While masturbation isn't wrong, it's certainly taboo, and P!nk's lyrics are a constant wink toward the listener and the subject of the song.
+While self-induced pleasure isn't wrong, it's always been somewhat taboo, and P!nk's lyrics are a constant wink toward the listener and the subject of the song.

 Sure, "Dancing With Myself" could literally be about dancing solo.
-And Billy Idol claims that the song was meant to be innocent, but that there's a masturbatory element to it as well.
+And Billy Idol claims that the song was meant to be innocent, but that there's a self-pleasure element to it as well.
 When you look at the lyrics it's not hard to see how.

 Lines like,"Well I wait so long/For my love vibration/And I'm dancing with myself," certainly have a hint of double entendre about them, and Idol's status as a sex symbol means that people are more likely to find those themes there, even when they're not intended.10229Agree or disagree?

 'Longview' By Green Day

 Green Day rocketed to fame with "Longview," a drony anthem about debilitating boredom.
 You can hear it as simply being about your average everyday boredom and frustration; it's a particular kind of frustration, as Billie Joe Armstrong makes clear in the line about pleasure.
 But that's not the only reference to self-love in "Longview."